2021 FIFA U-17 World Cup

 Due to the COVID-19 pandemic, the tournament was cancelled on 24 December 2020.
-Peru was then awarded the right to host the subsequent FIFA U-17 World Cup instead.
+Peru was then awarded the right to host the subsequent FIFA U-17 World Cup instead, a right later given to Indonesia.

 Host selection

 Peru were announced as hosts following the FIFA Council meeting on 24 October 2019 in Shanghai, China.
 They were also one of the bidders to host the 2021 FIFA U-20 World Cup, which was awarded to Indonesia on the same day in exchange for Peru's right to host the U-17 competition.

 Peru had previously hosted the tournament in 2005.
 They were also initially awarded hosting rights of the previous edition in 2019, but were stripped by FIFA in February 2019 after inspection of their facilities.

 Venues

 Peruvian Football Federation had proposed five venues in five host cities.